|

 television bosses but not unanimously.
 "The horror of the two planes

 slamming into the towers.
-Wasn't that enough?" asks Hervé Brusini, head of
+Wasn't that enough?" asks Hervé Brusini,

 national news on the public French channel France 3.
 His colleague on France